Welcome to the Home Page of Potash Nursery, Suffolk's Leading Fuchsia Specialist

 *** Follow us on Twitter @PotashFuchsias ***

-*** SHOW NEWS - SILVER-GILT MEDAL AT MALVERN SPRING FLOWER SHOW ***
+*** SHOW NEWS - SILVER-GILT AT THE HARROGATE AUTUMN FLOWER SHOW ***

 The answer is of course quite straightforward - with their many different colours, flower forms and growth habits there is simply a fuchsia for everybody out there.
 An easy to care for and rewarding plant which offers vibrant long lasting displays from the late spring through to the autumn